 Funded in part through a Mayor’s Institute on City Design’s 25th Anniversary Initiative grant from the National Endowment for the Arts, this project has two major components.
 First, the iron gates designed by Gallucci were inspired by decorative details on the art deco-style Southern Bell Building built on nearby Eugene Street around the same time as the underpass.
 The other component comprises interactive and colorful lighting created by Richardson to both illuminate the passageway and enhance security.
 The lighting provides a unique and ever-changing experience, while encouraging movement through the underpass.

 Greenway Art Selection Panel members, with input from Elsewhere Collaborative, a local arts group, identified an opportunity to create a public art project at the highly visible northern end of the Morehead Park where trailhead parking was installed.
 Primary Flight, a Miami-based street art collective, was chosen to design and paint colorful murals on each of seven large-scale concrete support structures at the Spring Garden Street underpass.
 The new murals cover the concrete support structures that support the highway above on Freeman Mill Road with bright lines and colors inspired by a Bauhaus building in Greensboro and the “movement” theme for this section of the trail.
+Click here to read the New York Times article about the inspiration for ColorHaus. that was in honor of Walter Gropius’s work on his first building in Greensboro who was the founder of the German design school Bauhaus.

 Primary Flight explores and promotes aesthetic expression from established and emerging artists, delivering a bold, urban sensibility to underutilized areas.
 Their art transforms communities by educating, informing, and enlightening through the creation of outdoor museums.
 Their three-week installation, from April 18 through May 9, 2012, included a public invitation to participate in the creation of part of their work at the May 6 opening of Morehead Park.